 Ionic Strength Calculator

-Calculate the ionic strength of a solution from ion concentrations and charges.
+Find the ionic strength I = ½Σcᵢzᵢ² of a solution from ion concentrations and charges, plus the Debye length, using presets or custom ions.
+Free.

 Frequently Asked Questions